Jefferson Community and Technical College: Campuses

 The largest campus is the Downtown Campus at Second and Broadway in Downtown Louisville, which enrolls more than 7,200 students a year.
 A second campus, Jefferson Technical Campus, is just seven blocks west and is home to many of the college's technical and trades programs.
 The Southwest Campus is located in southwestern Jefferson County, just off the Gene Snyder Expressway.
 The Southwest Campus is home to the college's Technology and Related Sciences program.
 Jefferson's newest campus is in Bullitt County and prepares students to transfer to university or to the college's technical programs.
 The Carrollton Campus has programs in Practical Nursing, Industrial Chemical Technology, and Industrial Maintenance Technology, as well as the Associate in Arts and Associate in Science transfer degrees.
 The Shelby County Campus has programs in Practical Nursing, Industrial Maintenance Technology and Machine Tool Technology, as well as the Associate in Arts and Associate in Science transfer degrees.

-In 2010, the Jefferson Community & Technical College completed construction of the new $25.6 million state-of-the-art Health Sciences Building at Second and Chestnut Street at its Downtown Louisville Campus.
+In 2010, the Jefferson Community & Technical College completed construction of the new $25.6 million Health Sciences Building at Second and Chestnut Street at its Downtown Louisville Campus.
 It is a four-story, 100,000 sqft instructional building for allied health programs.
 The project includes a small clinic, laboratory space, library, a conference center, faculty offices, and student and teacher lounges.